This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Breeding and Nesting Seasons

-- June-July: Fledgling care and first flights
+- June-July: Fledgling care, wobbly first flights.

 Optimal Lighting Conditions